-Royal Wootton Bassett Academy, in partnership with the UCL Centre for Holocaust Education are delighted to announce a unique two–day conference that seeks to address an important gap in educational provision: empowering young people to safeguard the future by learning about the past.
+Royal Wootton Bassett Academy, in partnership with the UCL Centre for Holocaust Education, Pears Foundation and the Royal Wootton Bassett Academy Trust are delighted to announce a unique online conference series for teachers, across the summer terms, that seeks to address an important gap in educational provision: empowering young people to safeguard the future by learning about the past.

-- It will champion a range of outstanding, innovative and inspiring teaching and learning strategies
+- It will champion a range of outstanding, innovative and inspiring teaching and learning strategies, generic and disciplinary

 - It will encourage SLT to reflect on the nature of their leadership, whole school priorities, SCMC, values and ethos